diffix/reference/docs/multi-level-aggregation.md

 as a result of repeated aggregation, but shows that it is not sufficient to only perform extreme value flattening at the very end.

 Performing intermediate extreme value flattening has the added benefit that we no longer need to carry forward any information about how much each entity has contributed to an aggregate.
-As the aggregate is mostly safe, it is sufficient to know which AIDs were involved.
+As the aggregate is mostly safe, it is sufficient to know which AID values were involved.

 Flattening is done the same way for intermediate aggregates as it is for the top-level fully anonymized aggregates.